 Emesis or vomiting is the condition in which there is ejection of the stomach contents through the mouth.
 It is a body‘s response to eliminate toxic elements out of the body.
 Nausea is the unpleasant feeling that heads towards emesis.
 Emesis is the warning signal of the body.
 Emesis is commonly observed during migraine headaches and in pregnancy.
 Emesis is controlled by the chemoreceptor trigger zone also known as posttrauma.
-The brain receives signals from the gut nerves or other areas of the body; this centre gets stimulated that leads to nausea and vomiting.
+The brain receives signals from the gut nerves or other areas of the body; this centre gets stimulated which leads to nausea and vomiting.
 There are reverse peristaltic contractions of the abdominal muscles that expel the food contents out of the mouth.
 It is the most common response produced after surgeries or result of unwanted drug interactions.

 Causes of emesis:

-Emesis can occur due to numerous reasons mostly, it is taken as symptom produced due to some other disease some of them are:
+Emesis can occur due to numerous reasons mostly, it is taken as a symptom produced due to some other disease some of them are:

 Signs and symptoms:

 Symptoms of emesis are nausea (uneasiness), vomiting, abdominal pain and cramps along with diarrhea.
 At times, it is accompanied by high fever too.
 It can lead to dehydration and needs urgent medical attention.

 Adverse effects of the problem:

 Although the vomiting can be cured with the help of prescription drugs, if the condition persists it may have a severe adverse effect on the body.

 Various associated complications of vomiting on the human body are as follows:

 • Choking: it is a condition that can occur if the contents of the gastric enter into the respiratory tract.
 It doesn’t happen with everyone, but the person who is under the influence of alcohol or anesthesia is at risk of attaining this life-threatening condition